By ALICE NACHILEMBE

-Zambia Association in South Africa President Ferdinand Simanya said despite the Association receiving reports of hurdles some Zambians to acquire work permits, entry and resident visas, his Association was generally happy with the welfare of many Zambians in South Africa.
+Zambia Association in South Africa President Ferdinand Simanya said despite the Association receiving reports of hurdles by some Zambians to acquire work permits, entry and resident visas, his Association was generally happy with the welfare of many Zambians in South Africa.

 Mr Simanya said since 2016 when he was elected into office, unity of purpose among Zambians had been achieved.

 He said the Zambian culture and heritage has also been shared.

 The event was punctuated by performances from popular artist Afunika and many others.